baderhosny/baderhosny/README.md

-Hello, my name is badereddin alhusni.
+Hello, my name is Bader Husni.
 I am a student in Indiana university - Purdue university indianapolis (IUPUI), I study computer engineering and i am currently in my senior year.

 this is my own personal github account and it will showcase all the projects that i have worked on through out the years.